hlc-astro/data_science_bootcamp/README.md

 Projects completed during a 12-week data science bootcamp at Constructor Academy, Zurich 2022.
 Descriptions correspond to the programs in the respective project folders.

+An interview about this experience can be found at the [Constructor](https://www.youtube.com/watch?v=qbGWiGi1ZSA) youtube channel.

 ## Project 1: Twitter Challenge
 An exercise in webscraping data from Twitter users, performing analysis, and visualization.
 Key tasks included:
 - Using the Twitter API to access data